EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

 !!!
 Note

-    If a container is run using Apptainer, then any files on the back-end are available within the container.
+    If a container is run using **Apptainer**, then your home directory is also mounted within the container at the same path as your home directory on the back-end.
+Any directories and files you create within your home directory within the container will be available in your home directory on the back-end, and vice-versa.

 !!!
 Warning

-    If a container is run using Podman, then **only** files within these mounted directories are available within the container, **only** files created within these directories will be persisted when the container is deleted, and, any files created outside of these directories within the container will be **deleted** when the container is deleted.
+    If a container is run using Podman, then **only** files within any mounted directories are available within the container, **only** files created within these directories will available in the directories corresponding to the mounted directories on the back-end, and any files created outside of these directories within the container will be **deleted** when the container is deleted.

 If required, you can mount additional directories into your container:

-* If using Apptainer, your container already has access to your home directory environment, so there is nothing that need be done.
-However, if you need to mount these at specific points in the container then this can be done by adding Apptainer-specific parameters into the **Command-line options to pass to container runner** field, one parameter per line.
+* If using Apptainer, then you can add Apptainer-specific parameters into the **Command-line options to pass to container runner** field, one parameter per line.
 For example:

     ```text
     --bind ${HOME}/my_content:/mnt/my_content
     ```

-* If using Podman, then this can be done by adding the Podman-specific syntax to mount the directories into the **Command-line options to pass to container runner** field, one parameter per line.
+* If using Podman, then you can add Podman-specific parameters to mount the directories into the **Command-line options to pass to container runner** field, one parameter per line.
 For example:

     ```text
     -v ${HOME}/my_content:/mnt/my_content